Mill House Caravan Park

 Corona Virus Information

-We’ll be implementing systems to deliver the best service we can while working within given government guidelines to help protect our customers, ourselves and our staff.
+We’re implementing systems to deliver the best service we can while working within given government guidelines to help protect our customers, our staff and ourselves.

 We will be asking all our customers to be patient and respectful with any necesary changes.
 We have been fortunate in our local area with very few instances of Covid-19 and there is some anxiety within our local community over the impact of a large influx or visitors.
 So we’d particularly like you to be mindful as you move about – if the path is narrow arrange to be in single file when passing others for example.

 Thanks for the overwhelming support of our guests.
 We’re very grateful and appreciative -it’s meant a lot to us.